d2l-ai/d2l-en/chapter_introduction/index.md

 for which the labels are known, is called *supervised learning*.
 This is just one among many kinds of machine learning problems.
-Later we will take a deep dive into different machine learning problems.
-First, we would like to shed more light on some core components that will follow us around, no matter what kind of machine learning problem we take on:
+Before we explore other varieties, we would like to shed more light on some core components that will follow us around, no matter what kind of machine learning problem we take on:

 1. The *data* that we can learn from.
 1. A *model* of how to transform the data.